-Welcome to End of Life Care Profiles.
-It has been produced to improve the availability and accessibility of information around end of life care.
-The Profiles provide a snapshot overview for various geographies in England.
+Welcome to the end of life care profiles.
+These have been produced to improve the availability and accessibility of information around end of life care.
+The profiles provide a snapshot overview for various geographies in England.
 They are intended to help local government and health services improve care at the end of life.

-Please note that due to very small numbers, data for the Isles of Scilly and Cornwall have been combined.
+Due to very small numbers data for the Isles of Scilly and Cornwall have been combined.
 The same applies to data for the City of London and Hackney.
-Also note that the year of death registration is reported rather than the year of death’s occurrence.
+Please note that the year of death registration is reported rather than the year of death’s occurrence.

 Trend data added for death in usual place of residence(DiUPR) by underlying cause of cancer, respiratory disease, circulatory disease and any mentions of Dementia and/or Alzheimer's disease, from 2004 to 2014 calendar years.
 Also in this update are trend data for deaths in care home temporary residents.